phetsims/qa/documentation/qa-book.md

 If it has more than 1000, make the translation visible.
 Make sure no one else is working on the translation.
 It would likely be better if approaches 2000.

+Instructions to make a previously non-public translation public
+1. Go to "Create a new version of an existing translation", choose the translation you want to make a visible copy of, and click "create".
+2. Make note of the new translation id number, and go back to the main translation page
+3. Find the translation with the new id, click on "toggle" for the editable and hidden/visible columns.
+The translation should now be publicly visible.

 Otherwise tell the translator we don’t normally publish incomplete translations and to submit once they have translated more than 1000 strings: